peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Norm_Calculation></a>
 ### Norm Calculation

-The following method calculates the norm of a vector (list of numbers).
+The following method calculates the norm of a vector (list of numbers), more specifically the &#x2113;<sub>2</sub> norm of that vector.

     METHOD Norm(vec)
       ret=0